awsdocs/aws-php-developers-guide/doc_source/sqs-examples-enable-long-polling.rst

 Long polling reduces the number of empty responses by allowing |SQS| to wait a specified time for a message to become available in the queue before sending a response.
 Also, long polling eliminates false empty responses by querying all of the servers instead of a sampling of servers.
-To enable long polling, you must specify a non-zero wait time for received messages.
+To enable long polling, specify a non-zero wait time for received messages.
 To learn more, see :SQS-dg:`SQS Long Polling <sqs-long-polling>`.

 The following examples show how to: